JvanKatwijk/wfm-rpi/README.md

 #######################################################################
-Since I was bored selecting the frequency of the stations I wanted to listen to, the 0.993 version contains - quite experimental - a station list.
+Since I was bored selecting the frequency of the stations I wanted to listen to, the 0.993 and up version contains  a station list mechanims.

 One can add a station to the list by selecting the frequency and pushing the "FS" button.